yonathangit/odc-exam/README.md

 # odc-exam
-A repository made for the sole purpose of the exam
+A repository made for the sole purpose of the exam.

+I have used PHP as a backend programming language and HTML,CSS,Bootstrap as a frontend language

 database.php - Performs the connection to the MySQL server. login.php - The login page.
 Queries the database and validates the login.